opendr-eu/opendr/projects/python/perception/activity_recognition/demos/continual_transformer_encoder/README.md

 # Continual Transformer Encoder demo

-The file [demo.py](demo.py) is demo of how to use the `CoTransEncLearner`, including fitting, evaluation, runtime optimization and inference.
+The file [demo.py](demo.py) is a demo of how to use the `CoTransEncLearner`, including fitting, evaluation, runtime optimization and inference.

 To fit, evaluate and perform inference, use the following command:
 ```bash